Explore Military Tools for ArcGIS

 - At the bottom of the Military Symbol Editor pane, click Settings.

-If this is the first time you are using the editor, you will be prompted to download the Military Overlay data model.
+If this is the first time you are using the editor, you're prompted to download the Military Overlay data model.

 - In the Add-in Disabled window, click Yes.